High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Abstract

 \section{Abstract}

-In this paper, two high order numerical methods, the CCI method and the decomposition method, are propose to simulate wave propagation in locally perturbed periodic closed waveguides.
-As is well known the problem is not always uniquely solvable due to the existence of guided modes, the limiting absorption principle is a standard way to get the unique physical solution.
-Both methods are based on the Floquet-Bloch transform which transforms the original problem to an equivalent family of cell problems.
-The CCI method is based on a modification of integral contours of the inverse transform, and the decomposition method comes from an explicit definition of the radiation condition.
-Due to the local perturbation, the family of cell problems are coupled thus the whole system is actually defined in 3D.
-Based on different types of singularities, high order methods are developed for faster convergence rates.
-Finally we show the convergence results by both theoretical explanations and numerical examples. \\
+In this paper, two high order {complex contour discretization} methods are proposed to simulate wave propagation in locally perturbed periodic closed waveguides.
+As is well known the problem is not always uniquely solvable due to the existence of guided modes.
+The limiting absorption principle is a standard way to get the unique physical solution.
+Both methods are based on the Floquet-Bloch transform which transforms the original problem to an equivalent family of cell problems. {The first method, which is designed based on a complex contour integral of the inverse Floquet-Bloch transform, is called the CCI method.
+The second method, which comes from an explicit definition of the radiation condition, is called the decomposition method.
+Due to the local perturbation, the family of cell problems are coupled with respect to the Floquet parameter and the computational complexity becomes much larger. {To this end, high order methods to discretize the complex contours are developed to have better performances.} Finally we {give} the convergence results {which we confirm with} numerical examples.} \\

 {\bf Keywords: periodic waveguide, Floquet-Bloch transform, high order method, finite element method}